-To retain the wording of 4iii as drafted - accepted by the Stakeholder Reference Group, and agreed by the Policy and Education Committee.
+To retain the wording of 4iii as drafted - accepted by the Stakeholder Reference Group.

 Resources

 One respondent commented on 5iv:

 '5iv: is it necessary for a non-campus OEI provider to be required to provide places for students to meet privately?
 How private do they need to be?'